Tips for Updating Your Company's Social Media Policies

 Be clear about your social media values.

 Social media values shape your company culture.
-If your goal is to promote a culture of idea-sharing, problem-solving, and outside-the-box thinking, make it clear to employees that adhering to your social media policy reinforces such values.
+If you aim to promote a culture of idea-sharing, problem-solving, and outside-the-box thinking, make it clear to employees that adhering to your social media policy reinforces such values.
 Emphasize the importance of transparency, creativity and connection through social media.
 This would serve as your employees’ guidepost as they navigate their way through different social media channels.
 It’s much easier to follow than site-specific guidelines since the social media landscape changes quickly.

 Make use of existing policies.

 Some internal policies about privacy, Internet and mobile usage, photo consents and many others may apply to social media policies.
-Refer to them when updating your own social media policy but take notice of how subtly different they are when applied on social media.
+Refer to them when updating your social media policy, but notice how subtly different they are when applied to social media.

-Will your employees be giving away vital company information when they take a photo containing their location?
+Will your employees give away vital company information when they take a photo of their location?
 If so, you can politely ask your staff to block their phone’s geotagging feature before posting a photo.
-The same can be applied to the use of location-aware features in Facebook and Twitter.
+The same can be applied to the use of location-aware features on Facebook and Instagram, etc.

 Write two social media policies.

 This is considered a best practice among many companies.
-Have one for employees using social media in their professional lives and one in their personal lives.
-The first policy should cover what was discussed earlier, that is, job-related issues that may affect the company.
-The second policy should make it clear to employees that they cannot disclose information about the company or represent it (unless otherwise designated) on their online personal accounts.
-Be very specific about what information cannot be shared on social networking sites.
+Have one for employees using social media in their professional lives and one for employees using social media in their personal lives.
+The first policy should cover what was discussed earlier: job-related issues that may affect the company.
+The second policy should clarify to employees that they cannot disclose information about the company or represent it (unless otherwise designated) on their online personal accounts.
+Be specific about what information cannot be shared on social networking sites.

 VeriFirst Background Screening, LLC makes no EXPRESS NOR IMPLIED warranty that this BLOG is appropriate for your particular needs.
 PLEASE SEEK THE ADVICE OF LEGAL COUNSEL REGARDING YOUR DUTIES AND OBLIGATIONS UNDER THE FAIR CREDIT REPORTING ACT AND OTHER FEDERAL AND/OR STATE LAWS.